hsteg/TurnStyle/README.md

 #### Data Visualization
 ![vizshow](./images/readme/turnstyleGIF.gif?raw=true)

-  D3.js generated circles display entrances and exits at subway stations from parsed MTA data.
+  D3.js generated circles display entrances and exits at subway stations on top of a custom Google Maps overlay layer from parsed MTA data.
 Each green dot moving towards a station represents 500 people entering that station, while each red dot moving away from a station represents 500 people leaving that station.